 First, you need to install and activate the Syntax Highlighter Evolved plugin.
 For more information, see our step-by-step guide on how to install a WordPress plugin.

-Once done, can now edit a post or page and add code using syntax highlighter.
+Once done, you can now edit a post or page and add code using syntax highlighter.
 Here’s what it looks like in the block editor:

 You can learn more about using the Syntax Highlighter Evolved plugin in our article about how to display code in WordPress.